 Recycle water bottles and fill them up for drinking water instead of using a new cup every time.
 Fewer cups mean less cleaning up and less water use.

-You should only ever use your washing machine with a whole load of laundry.
+You should only use your washing machine with a whole load of laundry.
 Using cold water with a cycle also helps save money on your water bill.
 Purchase appliances with a 5-star energy rating tend to be more energy-efficient and lower energy costs.

 Garden and Cleaning

-Installing the correct hot water system for your property will make the difference if you want to reduce your water bill.
+Installing a water-efficient model and the correct hot water system for your property will make the difference if you want to reduce your water bill.
 Many different brands and models are perfect for the size of your home and how much water you use daily.
 The position of the hot water tank plays a big part in the water travelling to the shower and other fixtures on the property.
 The further away the water heater is from where you need it can determine the water used.
 It means more space and time for water to travel through the pipes.

 Other Tips on Ways to Save Money on Your Water Bill